anthonyaudin/spring-boot-tutorial/README.md

 Section 9 - Testing our application

-To run your application, using the command line just go to your project root and run `mvn spring-boot:run`
+To run your application, using the command line just go to your project root and run `mvn spring-boot:run` To check that the server started successfully, using curl or your browser, send a GET request to *http://localhost:8080/actuator/health*.
+The server will return

+	{ "status": "UP" }